| Title: | Optimal Designs for Copula Models |

 an integer vector of indices, the dimensions to transform. |

-returns a named list of two functions "g"
+nint_tanTransform returns a named list of two functions "g" and "giDgi" as required by nint_transform.

 Common use cases include the probability integral transform, the transformation of infinite limits to finite ones and function dimensions to interval dimensions.